Table of contents

 Consumer confidence is a critical factor affecting the direction of property prices.

-We won't make big financial decisions like moving home or buying an investment property unless we feel confident about our economic future and our financial stability.
+We don't make big financial decisions like moving home or buying an investment property unless we feel confident about our economic future and our financial stability.

-Consumer confidence has been at historic lows because of all the economic and socio-political issues that have confronted us.
+Consumer confidence has been at historic lows because of all the economic and socio-political issues that have confronted us, but has picked up recently.

-I believe that during 2025 consumer confidence will rise as inflation comes under control and interest rates eventually fall.
+I believe that during 2025 consumer confidence will continue to rise as it becomes obvious that inflation is under control and interest rates will eventually fall.

-At the same time, the “wealth effect” a very improving economy and rising property values will lead to further consumer confidence and bring home buyers and sellers back into the market.
+At the same time, the “wealth effect” of an improving economy and rising property values will lead to further consumer confidence and bring home buyers and sellers back into the market.

 4. Economic climate